jbaublitz/language-practice/README.md

 similar cases where the part of speech is not clear in your language from the word itself
 * `charts`: add custom inflection chart where not available on Wiktionary
+* `gender`: gender of the word, displayed with the word to be studied

 ## Spaced repetition